 Under the Equality Act of 2010, which replaced the Disability Discrimination Act (DDA) 1995, service providers are required to make "reasonable adjustments" so that your service is accessible to people with disabilities, and this includes hearing loss.

 Without making these changes, you may be discriminating against people with hearing loss and you could face legal action.
-The installation of hearing loops, also known as Induction Loops, is covered by IEC 60118-4: 2006 which lays down the expected performance standards.For an informal discussion or to arrange a site visit please contact us
+The installation of hearing loop systems, also known as Induction Loops, is covered by IEC 60118-4: 2006 which lays down the expected performance standards.For an informal discussion or to arrange a site visit please contact us

-Hearing Loop Calibration and TestingIf you are concerned about the performance of your existing hearing loop and would like it tested, then our engineers can come and test your hearing loop.
+Hearing Loop System Calibration and TestingIf you are concerned about the performance of your existing hearing loop and would like it tested, then our engineers can come and test your hearing loop.